felipe-iar/iar-vscode-cmake-fedora/README.md

 # iar-vscode-cmake-on-fedora

 This mini-guide provides the essentials for quickly setting up a "hello world" project for an Arm Cortex-M3 target built with the IAR Build Tools using CMake on Visual Studio Code on Fedora Linux.
-In the end we will debug it using the GNU Debugger.
+In the end we will debug it using a J-Link with the GNU Debugger.

 ## Pre-requisites
 - [Fedora Workstation 36](https://getfedora.org)
 - [IAR Build Tools for Arm](https://iar.com/bxarm)
-  - `sudo dnf install ~/Downloads/bxarm-9.30.1-1.x86_64.rpm`
+  - `sudo dnf install ~/Downloads/bxarm-*.rpm`
 - CMake
    - `sudo dnf install cmake`
 - Ninja